whdinata/mestara-034cd/index.md

       - title: Mestara Webinar
         title_align: left
         content: >
-          Our monthly webinar program that will help female students to have a stand out job application and get hired in the competitive national and even global job market.
+          Our monthly webinar programs help female students address common challenges that female student and recent graduates often face by connecting them with experts and professionals in the field.
         content_align: left
         actions:
           - label: Learn More